RyantheKing/RyansSite/_posts/2021-10-13-chess-board-reader.md

     # if it is black's turn, black should have the same number of pieces and white should have the same or one less
     if black_count==old_black_count and (white_count==old_white_count or white_count==old_white_count-1): valid = True
 ```
-On any move in chess, the color who's turn it is cannot lose or gain any pieces.
+On any move in chess, the color whose turn it is cannot lose or gain any pieces.
 The opponent can lose 1 piece or 0 pieces but cannot lose more than 1 or gain pieces.
 This code simply checks that the number of pieces counted on the board lines up with how many pieces there should be, since a hand blocking the table could cause a different number of pieces to be read on many frames. \
 \
 The second step is to check if a piece moved.
 My solution for this step is probably more complicated than it needs to be, but the goal is to check if anywhere on the board, a previously occupied space is now empty (of the correct color) and piece has either swapped colors or appeared where the square used to be blank.
 ```python